slub/esfstats/README.md

 # esfstats - elasticsearch fields statistics

-esfstats is a Python3 program that extracts some statistics regarding field coverage from an elasticsearch index.
+esfstats is a commandline command (Python3 program) that extracts some statistics regarding field coverage from an elasticsearch index.

 ## Usage

 ```
 esfstats
+        required arguments:
+          -index INDEX  elasticsearch index to use (default: None)
+          -type TYPE    elasticsearch index (document) type to use (default: None)

+        optional arguments:
           -h, --help    show this help message and exit
-        -host HOST    hostname or IP address of the elasticsearch instance to use, default is localhost.
+          -host HOST    hostname or IP address of the elasticsearch instance to use (default: localhost)
-        -port PORT    port of the elasticsearch instance to use, default is 9200.
+          -port PORT    port of the elasticsearch instance to use (default: 9200)
-        -index INDEX  elasticsearch index to use
-        -type TYPE    elasticsearch index type to use
-        -marc         ignore MARC indicator
+          -marc         ignore MARC indicator (default: False)
+          -csv-output   prints the output as pure CSV data (all values are quoted)
+                        (default: False)
 ```

 * example: